COMIC PACKS

 Star Wars spearheaded a new comicpack formula as Whitman now took to selling packaged bundles of three issues with continuous numbering.
 This included later adaptations of third party properties by Marvel such as Battleship Galactica, Micronauts, Transformers and Shogun Warriors.

 Based on the success of the dedicated Star Wars comic packs, Whitman also began to package character themed bags which typically featured three consecutives issues of one title, again using clear brandings for the characters, as well as now clearly indicating the distribution through Western (Whitman).
-Other than Thor (1978) and Conan (1979) (examples below) Whitman also sold Spider-Man, Captain America and Tarzan packs for Marvel, and Superman packs for DC (which then carried the Whitman face logo instead of the DC bullet).
+Other than Thor (1978) and Conan (1979) (examples below) Whitman also sold several Spider-Man, Captain America and Tarzan packs for Marvel (Whitman also produced a number of Batman and Superman packs for DC, which however carried the Whitman face logo instead of the DC bullet).

 Star Wars 3-Packs (1977)